Reaction-diffusion equations with transport noise and critical superlinear diffusion: Global well-posedness of weakly

-Finally, we mention further work in case of non-locally Lipschitz nonlinearity, which is beyond the scope of this paper.
+Finally, we mention further work in the case of non-locally Lipschitz nonlinearity, which is beyond the scope of this paper.
 In \cite{K15_holder_diffusion} the case of strong dissipative and locally Lipschitz $f$, and H\"older continuous $g$ was considered, where $g$ grows sublinearly.
-The case of (possible) non-continuous $f_i$ and globally Lipschitz diffusion $g$ well-posedness was considered in \cite{M18} by using the theory of monotone operators.
+In the case of (possible) non-continuous $f_i$ and global Lipschitz diffusion $g$, well-posedness was considered in \cite{M18} by using the theory of monotone operators.